nextflow-io/nextflow/docs/getstarted.rst

-.. _getstart-page:
+.. _getstarted-page:

 *******************
 Get started
 *******************

-.. _getstart-requirement:
+.. _getstarted-requirement:

 Requirements
 ============

-`Nextflow` can be used on any POSIX compatible system (Linux, OS X, etc).
+Nextflow can be used on any POSIX compatible system (Linux, OS X, etc).
 It requires Bash 3.2 (or later) and `Java 11 (or later, up to 18) <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_ to be installed.

-For the execution in a cluster of computers the use a shared file system is required to allow the sharing of tasks input/output files.
+For the execution in a cluster of computers, the use of a shared file system is required to allow the sharing of tasks input/output files.

-Windows system is supported through `WSL <https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux>`_.
+Nextflow can also be run on Windows through `WSL <https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux>`_.

-.. _getstart-install:
+.. _getstarted-install:

 Installation
 ============

-`Nextflow` is distributed as a self-installing package, which means that it does not require any special installation procedure.
+Nextflow is distributed as a self-installing package, which means that it does not require any special installation procedure.

 It only needs two easy steps: